mabino/mc-vm/README.md

 ## Disk Configuration

-Attach a separate partition or disk to host Minecraft data, where sdX is the target partition or disk, and create a link to the mount point.
+Attach a separate, virtual disk to the Virtual Machine in Hyper-V and use it to host Minecraft data.
+Mount it and make the mount persistent, where sdX is the target disk.
+You can easily identify the virtual disk's corresponding `/dev` to know what letter to substitute for `X` by running `fdisk -l`.

 `mkdir /mcdata ; mount /dev/sdX /mnt/mcdata ; ln -s /mnt/mcdata /mcdata`